settings icon

 Every believer has, at one time or another, lamented his or her inability to stop sinning.
 While we tend to think the problem stems from weakness in ourselves, the inability to stop sinning usually indicates a deficiency in our understanding of God’s strength.
 When we do not understand His power to save, forgive, and cleanse us from all unrighteousness (1 John 1:9), we can get caught in a destructive cycle of sin, guilt, and fear, which leads to a lack of joy in our salvation, which leads to more sin.

-In Psalm 51:12, David pleads with God, “Restore to me the joy of my salvation, and uphold me with a willing spirit.”
+In Psalm 51:12, David pleads with God, “Restore to me the joy of your salvation and grant me a willing spirit, to sustain me.”
 He wrote this after he had fallen into the grievous sins of adultery and murder.
 It is interesting to notice that he asks God for a return of the joy of his salvation.
 Joy is key in our victory over sin.
 It is also important that we understand that God sustains us “with a willing spirit.”
 God takes joy in saving us, and we take joy in being saved.

 God has saved us willingly, to display His grace, love, and strength.
 Our salvation does not depend on how much or how little we sin, how much or how little we evangelize or repent or do good works, how loving or unloving we are, or anything else about us.
 Our salvation is entirely a product of God’s grace, love, and purpose (Ephesians 2:8–9).
 This is important to understand, because (ironically) believing that we are responsible to keep the law leads inevitably to the inability to stop sinning.